 Home Automation on steroids

-This is the first in a series of blog posts about my adventures into home automation (HA) land with openHAB and it will be primarily about building and preparing the Linux (Debian) based system.
-In next articles we will dive into the details of setting up a HA system with openHAB and some other tools.
-This is focused on my particular setup, but you will most likely pick-up a thing or two to apply to your own environment.
-Let's go to the process of getting a Linxu system up and running.
+This is the first in a series of blog posts about my adventures into home automation (aka HA) land with openHAB and this one will be primarily about building and preparing the Linux (Debian) based system.
+In the next articles we will dive into the details of setting up a HA system with openHAB and some other tools.
+This is focused on my particular setup, but you will most likely pick-up a thing or two that applies to your own environment.
+Let's go to the process of getting a Linux base system up and running.

 Atmel (recently bought by Microchip) has been producing a large family of 8-bit microcontrollers, the tinyAVR and megaAVR series for quite some time.
 Actually the first Atmel 8-bit AVR was introduced back in 1997.
 You will probably find AVR's in many household devices throughout your house, from microwaves to coffee machines and some home automation devices.